tdimiduk/tutorial-bring-and-blink-rust/src/03-setup/README.md

 - `arm-none-eabi-gdb`.
 Version 7.12 or newer highly recommended.
 Tested
   versions: 7.10, 7.11 and 7.12

-- `minicom` on Linux and macOS.
-Tested version: 2.7.
-Readers report that `picocom` also works but we'll use `minicom` in this text.

-- `PuTTY` on Windows.

 [Xargo]: https://crates.io/crates/xargo
 [`itmdump`]: https://crates.io/crates/itm

-If your laptop has Bluetooth functionality and you have the Bluetooth module, you can additionally install these tools to play with the Bluetooth module we'll be providing.
-All these are optional:

-- Linux, only if you don't have a Bluetooth manager application like Blueman.
-  - `bluez`
-  - `hcitool`
-  - `rfcomm`
-  - `rfkill`

-macOS / OSX / Windows users only need the default bluetooth manager that ships with their OS.

 Next, follow OS-agnostic installation instructions for a few of the tools: